medialab/minet/docs/cli.md

                                 : "YYYY-MM-DDTHH:mm:ssZ" but incomplete dates
                                 will be completed for you e.g. "2002-04".
   --granularity {day,hour,minute}
                                 Granularity used to group the data by.
+Defaults to `day`.
   --since-id SINCE_ID           Will return tweets with ids that are greater
                                 than the specified id.
 Takes precedence over --start-time.